 A fast-paced review of drug information associated with each drug class.
-This course will seek to provide the student with specific clinical knowledge and pearls and more confidence as they enter their 4 year rotations.
+This course will seek to provide the student with specific clinical knowledge and pearls and more confidence as they enter their 4th year rotations.
 PREREQ: P-3 standing.
 ELECTIVE

-PHAR 4205 HISTORY OF

-PHARMACY The history of pharmaceutical practice, science, and technology, and the evolving role of the pharmacist, in Western Europe and the United States from classical antiquity until the present.
+PHAR 4205 HISTORY OF PHARMACY The history of pharmaceutical practice, science, and technology, and the evolving role of the pharmacist, in Western Europe and the United States from classical antiquity until the present.
 Sequential development period will be presented by means of lectures, audiovisual materials, case studies, biographic al sketches, and objects from the Texas Pharmacy Museum collection.
 PREREQ: P-3 standing.
-ELECTIVE practice; emphasis on diseases of animals and the effectiveness, safety, limitations and composition of therapeutic entities used in the treatment of animal diseases.
-ELECTIVE PREREQ: P-3 standing.
 ELECTIVE